 - How long should I wait before trying to become pregnant again?

 - Will I need to follow any special precautions if I become pregnant again?

 In addition to your prepared questions, don't hesitate to ask questions anytime you don't understand something.
 Ask a loved one or friend to come with you, if possible.
 Sometimes it can be difficult to remember all of the information provided, especially in an emergency situation.

 If you don't require emergency treatment and haven't yet been diagnosed with an ectopic pregnancy, your doctor will talk to you about medical history and symptoms.
 You'll be asked many questions about your menstrual cycle, fertility and overall health.

 - Did you notice anything unusual about it?

 - Have you taken a pregnancy test?
 If so, was the test positive?

-- Have you been pregnant in the past?
-If so, what was the outcome?
+- Have you been pregnant before?
+If so, what was the outcome of each pregnancy?

 - Do you plan to become pregnant in the future?

 - Are you in pain?
 If so, where does it hurt?